 Once you have completed the online training, you must the complete a short post-course self-evaluation and nominate an invigilator before proceeding to the online exam.
 The post-course self-evaluation, invigilator nomination and link to the online exam can all be found on your Personal Training Dashboard.

 Your online exam can be taken at a time that is convenient for both you and your invigilator.
-It will comprise of 10 multiple choice questions, to be answered within 30 minutes.
+It will comprise of ten multiple choice questions, to be answered within 30 minutes.

 In light of the ongoing COVID-19 situation, we recognise that in most cases it is no longer viable for candidates to be invigilated in person whilst maintaining safe social distancing.
 Please click here for information on remote invigilation via screenshare.

-If you fail the exam, you have 1 opportunity to retake it.
+If you fail the exam, you have two opportunities to retake it.
 The retake fee is £49 + VAT.
-A week is allowed for further study and you do not have access to resit the exam until after this week.
-If you fail for a second time, your status will be revoked and you will have to take and pass the full course (including the Practical Assessment) to regain your AHP status.
+Two weeks are allowed for further study; you will not have access to resit the exam until after these two weeks have passed.
+If you fail the exam three times, your status will be revoked and you will have to take and pass the full course (including the Practical Assessment in the case of the OCQ(AHP) - ATT) to regain your status.

 At the end of the process, when all other sections on your training details page are marked as ‘No action required’, you are required to tick the ‘Final declarations’ to complete your revalidation.